null

 6. I've got crabgrass in my lawn.

 There's no argument about it: Crabgrass is a troublemaker.
 The best way to treat it is to keep it from appearing in the first place.
-Use ScottsĀ® Turf BuilderĀ® Halts Crabgrass Preventer with Lawn Food* in early spring to stop crabgrass from sprouting and protect your lawn all season long, while fertilizing at the same time for strong, lush grass growth.
-Crabgrass already making its unwanted presence known?
-Stop it cold with ScottsĀ® Spot Weed Control for Lawns, which kills crabgrass down to the root without harming the lawn.
+Use ScottsĀ® Turf BuilderĀ® Halts Crabgrass Preventer with Lawn Food* in early spring to stop crabgrass from sprouting and protect your lawn all season long.
+This weed and feed product also fertilizes your lawn for strong, lush grass growth.
+Keep in mind that you wonā€™t be able to seed a new lawn after using this crabgrass preventer, so plans for a new lawn may need to wait.

 7. There are stripes of yellow grass in my lawn.

-Not to be the bearer of bad news, but this means you've probably applied your fertilizer incorrectly.
+Not to be the bearer of bad news, but stripes of yellow grass means you've probably applied your fertilizer incorrectly.
 (Don't worryā€”it happens to the best of us.)
 When you walk back and forth with your spreader, be sure to slightly overlap each pass to ensure full coverage.
 Strips of grass that don't receive fertilizer can appear yellow in contrast to all of the lush, new, green grass growth next to it.
 So, you'll just need to tune up your application technique to make sure all of your lawn is green and growing.

-A gorgeous lawn doesn't have to require tons of work.
+A happy lawn doesn't have to require tons of work.
 Take care of your lawn the best you can, identify problems before they get out of hand, and apply one of these easy fixes when you need to.
 The result?
 A lush green oasis you're going to love spending time in.

 *Don't use either of these products if you're planning to seed, or you've just recently seeded, your lawn